Chain-of-Thought Reasoning Improves Context-Aware Translation with Large Language Models: Contrastive Task

 Among LLMs run locally, Phi-4 stood out with 0.82 accuracy with the reasoning prompt and very stable outputs (inconsistency of 0.01), making it the most reliable open-source model.
 DeepSeek-R1 32B peaked at 0.74 accuracy also with a low inconsistency of 0.02, but smaller DeepSeek variants like the 14B and 8B models dropped to around 0.60 and were less consistent.
+Because Deepseek-R1 are reasoning models, the reasoning prompt did not bring significant benefits, apart from a small increase likely related to the instruction to ``reason step-by-step'' recommended by its authors.
+As expected from the usage instructions, a detailed system prompt was detrimental.

-At the lower end, models like LLaMA 3.2 and Mistral struggled on the validation set, and were not tested any further.
-LLaMA 3.2 was totally unable to understand the reasoning prompt, reaching only 0.50 accuracy (random level) and an inconsistency of 0.98.
+At the lower end, models like Llama 3.2 and Mistral struggled on the validation set, and were not tested any further.
+Llama 3.2 was totally unable to understand the reasoning prompt, reaching only 0.50 accuracy (random level) and an inconsistency of 0.98.
 Mistral scored between 0.54 and 0.59, with inconsistencies over 0.75 in several cases.

 Overall, higher accuracy goes hand-in-hand with better consistency.
 The reasoning prompt was helpful for models that could handle it.
-For smaller or less instructed models, more complex prompts often led to worse outcomes or to output formatting issues.
+For smaller or less instructed models, more complex prompts often led to worse outcomes or formatting issues.

-\textbf{On the lexical choice task} (Table~\ref{tab:contrastive-lexical-results}) the trends are similar.
+\textbf{On the lexical choice task} (Figure~\ref{fig:contrastive-lexical-results} and Table~\ref{tab:contrastive-lexical-results}) the trends are similar.
 The scores are even higher than for anaphora, with excellent consistency.
 The best performance came from GPT-4o with the reasoning-style prompt, reaching an accuracy of 0.96 and a very low inconsistency of 0.02.
 GPT-4 also performed strongly, with up to 0.92 accuracy, although its results varied slightly more across prompts.
-Again, models with strong reasoning capabilities, such as GPT-4o and GPT-4, consistently outperformed others, especially when the prompt encouraged CoT reasoning, and among open-source options, Phi-4 offers the best combination of performance and efficiency.
+Again, models with strong reasoning capabilities, such as GPT-4o and GPT-4, consistently outperformed others, especially with the CoT prompt, and among open-source options, Phi-4 offered the best combination of performance and efficiency.